-4.10.8 Government officials and civil servants are ineligible to participate as individuals or as employees or subcontractor of an Offeror in any procurement unless they: (i) are on leave of absence without pay at the time of the submission of the Offer and will remain on leave of absence without pay throughout the contract implementation; and (ii) their employment with the Government would not create a conflict of interest in the contract implementation.
+4.10.8 Government officials and civil servants are ineligible to participate as individuals or as employees or subcontractor of an Offeror in any procurement unless they: (i) are on leave of absence without pay at the time of the submission of the Offer, and will remain on leave of absence without pay throughout the contract implementation; and (ii) their employment with the Government would not create a conflict of interest in the contract implementation.

-4.10.9 A current employee (or an individual employed within the past 12 months) of any Accountable Entity in any country is not eligible to participate, as an employee, consultant, team member, or sub-contractor of an Offeror in a procurement if the individual is or has been responsible for managing or administering any contract, grant, or other agreement between the Offeror and such Accountable Entity unless the Accountable Entity provided written approval of the engagement of the individual prior to the submission of the Offeror's Offer.
-The Offeror must receive this approval prior to the submission of the Offer and submit it along with its Offer.
+4.10.9 A current employee (or an individual employed within the past 12 months) of any Accountable Entity in any country is not eligible to participate, as an employee, consultant, team member, or sub-contractor of an Offeror in a procurement if the individual is or has been responsible for managing or administering any contract, grant, or other agreement between the Offeror and such Accountable Entity unless the Accountable Entity provided written approval of the engagement of the individual prior to the Offeror's submission.
+The Offeror must receive approval prior to the submission of the Offer, and submit the prior approval along with their Offer.
 This clause does not apply to employees of any Accountable Entity that has legally ceased to exist for more than three months.